 Attendance

-You will need to attend each class session baring illness, participation in a Univeristy sanctioned event, or religious observance/practice.
+You will need to attend each class session baring illness, participation in a Univeristy sanctioned event, religious observance/practice, or other legitimate circumstances (e.g., governmental elections).
 Please let me know if you are going to be absent.
 Abscences can jeopardize your final course grade.

 Students who are absent three or more times throughout the semester may receive a failing grade for the course.
 (Note: Three abscences is equivalent to missing 20% of the course.)